-- Beneficial uses include drinking water, fish and aquatic life, wildlife, agricultural, industrial, and recreational uses.
-Once the beneficial uses are established, DWQ sets the narrative and numeric criteria that are protective of the uses.
+- GSL’s beneficial uses include fish and aquatic life, wildlife, and recreational uses.
+DWQ sets narrative and numeric criteria that are protective of the uses.
 There are two general types of water quality standards:

 - A numeric standard is the measurable level of a particular chemical or conditions allowable in a waterbody.

 - A narrative standard establishes water-quality goals and prohibits activities that create significant negative impacts on water quality.

 - Discharge permit limits are set to ensure that the standards in the receiving waters are not exceeded.

 - Antidegradation Reviews ensure that waters that have better quality than required by the standards are not degraded unless the degradation is necessary for important social or economic reasons.